 Just go right along.

-start happening too."
+You'll start happening too."

 Yes, I will!